-From the beginning, the idea was to write once at ship to many platforms.
-We knew that .NET Rocks listeners favored iPhones but analytics showed that other mobile platforms as well as desktops are used by the audience.
+From the beginning, the idea was to write once at the ship to many platforms.
+We knew that .NET Rocks listeners favoured iPhones but analytics showed that other mobile platforms, as well as desktops, are used by the audience.
 We also listen to .NET Rocks and felt that getting on to Windows Phone as early as possible was a must.

 I talked with Kent Alstad.
 Kent had a very successful experience using the Mono stack with Strangeloop Networks and he suggested researching a Xamarin based approach.

-Xamarin is a set of cross platform development tools for creating native mobile applications for iOS and Android platforms using C# and .NET Framework libraries.
-Xamarin has a very good structured information on their web site and a well-thought list of sample apps alike “Hello world” for a quick understanding of the tools.
-This gave us a flavor of the cross-platform programming for iOS and Android.
+Xamarin is a set of cross-platform development tools for creating native mobile applications for iOS and Android platforms using C# and .NET Framework libraries.
+Xamarin has a very good structured information on their web site and a well-thought list of sample apps like “Hello world” for a quick understanding of the tools.
+This gave us a flavour of the cross-platform programming for iOS and Android.
 However, we also targeted for Windows Phone platform.